Sextortion - What to Do (and What Not to Do)

 " Dear Dennis,

-A few days ago, her father reached out to me and says she's under age and he wants money or he's going to the police with my pictures and videos.
-Since then he's tried to call me repeatedly by phone.
-It says the phone number is in New York.
-Last night I got a text message from another number stating that she's suicidal and in the hospital.

-The father says she smashed a window, broke her phone, and crashed her car - all stemming from this supposed love affair.
-They suggested I pay for the damages or they are going to go to the police with my nudes, stating that I'm in love with kids.
-After reading your article on sextortion, I realize this is a scam.
-What are my options? "

-Related: Being Blackmailed for Money on Facebook?
+Being Blackmailed for Money on Facebook?
 Here's What to Do

 My response:

-What you're referring to is the "she's underage" version of the sextortion scam.
+What you're referring to is the "angry father scam", otherwise known as the "she's underage scam."

+Before I get into explaining this, let me introduce myself.
 My name is Dennis Faas and I run this site, and I've been online for 21 years helping people with technology-related issues.
-Friends call me Dennis, or "Savardo" (after Denis Savard, the famous NHL hockey player that invented the 'spin-o-rama' move) - but clients call me the Sextortion Savior - and for good reason, because I have all the answers.
-And, as someone that has specialized in cyber crimes since 2014, I can attest that the question "Sextortion - What to do?" comes up quite frequently.

-I'll explain some options below and weigh the pros and cons.
-It's important to understand that the scammers have most of this already figured out in terms of what you can do, and so your options are going to be very limited.
+I've been working closely with victims since 2019 and have completed over 1,000+ sextortion cases and have lots of information to share.
+I'm also available for hire if you need help getting out of this mess - contact me here - you won't regret it!
+I'm happy to answer your questions.

+With that said, this type of scam is a twist on the classical sextortion scam, but the "angry father" gets involved.
+This tends to make the scam "more real," as verbal threats are made to pressure you by phone to send cash ASAP.
+(For the record, I never recommend talking to a scammer on the phone or by video call because they don't leave you time to think - which is why this type of scam is very convincing).

 Sextortion - What To Do